Eyewitness (1970 film): Production

+Background

-The film is based on a 1966 novel by Mark Hebden, which was set in France and concerned an assassination attempt on the French president.
+The film is based on a 1966 novel Eyewitness by Mark Hebden (a pen name for John Harris).
+The novel was set in France (Siggy had a French mother and American father) and concerned an assassination attempt on the French president.
 The New York Times called it "simple and predictable... but a good deal of charm and spirit in the storyline".
 The Spectator called it "a colourful, busy and suspenseful affair".

-It was a co-production between EMI Films, then under Bryan Forbes, and ITC Entertainment.
+The final film was a co-production between EMI Films, then under Bryan Forbes, and ITC Entertainment.

 John Hough, who had made the film Wolfshead: The Legend of Robin Hood, learned that Bryan Forbes had taken over EMI Films and was interested in young filmmakers.
 He called Forbes and showed him his film at Forbes's office in Elstree.
 (This was filmed by a BBC documentary on Forbes called Man Alive.)
-Forbes had a script called Eyewitness, have given the project to Irving Allen to make and Paul Maslansky to produce.
-Hough was assigned a direct.
-Forbes did some uncredited rewriting of the script.
+Forbes thought Wolfshead was "outstanding".
+He had a script called Eyewitness, which he had given to Irving Allen to make and Paul Maslansky to produce.
+Hough was assigned to direct.
+Forbes says he persuaded Allen to let Hough direct and did some uncredited rewriting of the script at Allen's insistence.

-Locations
+Filming

 The film was shot entirely in Malta (mainly Valletta), although in the movie the name of the nation is not given, and the flag (a modified cross with red and white colours) and coat of arms shown are different from Malta's.